litesh1123/BHARAT-TRACKER/README.md

+# This project is selected for Google Developer solution Challenge
 # Bharat Tracker

 It is a app  which encourages users to contribute to the betterment of the environment by sharing their eco-friendly activities.
 The process is simple - log in to the app, post your activities (like using paper bags instead of plastic), and inspire others to follow suit.